marcantonyw/agoraphobia/src/content/agoraphobia.md

 Let's start with danger.

 Panic attacks can mimic almost any medical condition.
 Chest pain, nausea, dizziness, numbness, throat closing—whatever.
 If you're having a new or alarming symptom, go to the doctor.
 Maybe even go to the ER.
-I've had multiple EKGs, and I don't regret any of them—even when it turned out to be nothing.
+I've had multiple EKGs, and I don't regret any of them - even when it turned out to be nothing.

 That's the right move: get checked out.
 Get tests done.
 Rule out the big stuff.

 Tell the doctor what's going on.
 If they blow you off, insist.
 If you're not convinced, get a second opinion. **But once you've ruled out the big stuff, you have to stop treating every symptom like it's life-threatening.**

-That's the trap.
-That's how you teach your brain to freak out at every twitch, every tight breath, every stomach gurgle.

-The more inappropriate medical reassurance you seek, the worse your symptoms will get.
-Every time you go looking for proof that you're safe, you're training yourself to believe that you're _not_.
+The more inappropriate medical reassurance you seek, the worse your symptoms will get. **Every time you go looking for proof that you're safe, you're training yourself to believe that you're _not_.**

 Let's say you rule out the throat closing issue.
 You've done the allergy tests, you're not gonna go into anaphylactic shock.
 Your tonsils are fine.
 What are you supposed to do the next time you get that feeling?

 Accept and allow.
-Ok, my throat feels like it's closing.
+Ok, your throat feels like it's closing.
+So what?
+Let it.
 There is no good reason this would ever happen, and you know panic can cause this.

 #### Attention amplifies sensation.

-You ever done a bodyscan meditation?
+Have you ever done a bodyscan meditation?
 In a bodyscan, you work your way around your body, paying attention to every part, one at a time.
 The crown of the head, forehead, ears, eyes, nose, feeling of breathing through your nostrils, cheeks, neck, and so on.

 Try this right now: Sit still and place all of your attention on your left thumb.
 What's the temperature?
 Is there a breeze hitting your thumb?
 Do you feel any pressure?
 Is it resting on your index finger?
 Do you feel the weight of it?
 Close your eyes and place your attention like a spotlight on your thumb for 10 slow breaths.

 When I do that, it feels cold.
-It almost throbs, I can feel my blood pumping through my thumb with each heartbeat.
+It almost throbs, I can feel blood pumping through my thumb with each heartbeat.
 It feels swollen, like I dropped something on it a few minutes ago.

-That would drive me up a fucking wall if I kept my attention there for long enough.
-You turn the knob up on the sensations the more you pay attention to them.
+That would drive me up a fucking wall if I kept my attention there for long enough. **You turn the knob up on sensations the more you pay attention to them.**

 There's nothing going on with your thumb.

 When you panic over a new sensation, you're throwing rocket-fueled attention on it.
-One of the main functions of adrenaline is to focus our attention intensely on one thing - usually a threat - so we can respond accordingly.
+One of the main functions of adrenaline is to focus our attention intensely on one thing - usually a threat - so we can respond quickly.

-So combine the sensations caused by adrenaline, with the rocket-fueled attention on that sensation, PLUS cognitive worries over what this sensation could be, and you end up with an incredibly good illusion of a serious issue.
+Combine the sensations caused by adrenaline with the rocket-fueled attention on that sensation, and cognitive worries over what this sensation could be, and you end up with an incredibly good illusion of a serious issue.

 > ***So you're telling me just to get my mind off of it.
 How?
 I can't just stop thinking about it when I feel something like that.***

 [Don't picture a pink elephant.  ](https://www.psychologytoday.com/us/blog/letters-from-your-therapist/202303/the-pink-elephant-problem)

 No, that doesn't work.
 You can't remove thoughts.
 You can kinda replace them by deliberately paying attention to other things, this is where grounding exercises can help.
 A common one is to look around and name 5 things you can see, 3 things you can hear, and 2 things you can feel or something like that.
-That kinda works as a grounding exercise, but there's a fine line between grounding and distraction(**avoidance**).
+There's a fine line between grounding and distraction(**avoidance**).
+Don't get me wrong, grounding is effective for getting out of your head and in your body.
+But we're talking about **avoidance** right now, we'll get to that stuff later.

 The solution is to accept and allow.
 To steal a mantra from Barry Mcdonagh - "I accept and allow these anxious feelings, I accept and allow these anxious thoughts".

  If your throat's gonna close, let it close.
 You already know you don't have any medical issue that would cause that to happen.
-This is the adrenaline-attention-sensation spiral.
+This is the adrenaline-attention-sensation spiral(this is not a real term).
 This sensation in particular is so common, it has it's own name - Globus Hystericus.

 > **Ok fine, that might work for things like chest pains and dizziness, but I literally throw up from anxiety sometimes.
 I feel sick to my stomach.
 I need to rush to the bathroom or I might shit myself.
 How could all these stomach issues just be in my head when they're physically happening?**